Seatbelt Exemption for Delivery Drivers

 The exemption that you speak of does not apply only to delivery drivers, but to any worker mentioned in paragraph (c).
 There is no mention of any confined area, just "frequent intervals."

-My experience in traffic court is that frequent intervals would be just that, a requirement to stop and alight within each city block or less, but it was far more likely that the driver was exceeding that 40 km/h than not making frequent stops while traveling at 40 km/h or less.
+My experience in traffic court is that frequent intervals would be just that, a requirement to stop and alight within each city block or less, but it was far more likely that the driver was exceeding that 40 km/h than not making frequent stops while travelling at 40 km/h or less.

 IMO, there should be no exception to the seatbelt rule.
 Period.